What makes integrated curriculum work?

 Please note: the photo that accompanies this post was taken before the current pandemic, when social distancing was not necessary.

-2 thoughts on “What makes integrated curriculum work?
+3 Replies to “What makes integrated curriculum work?”

 To me the key to good integration is that you use the skills and thinking that would traditionally be taught in a particular subject and transform them into tools to analyze a system wide problem.
 If we are looking at Food Insecurity, we need to understand nutrients, calories, agriculture, economics, political systems, and the stories of people living in poverty.
 We need to express our concerns and frustration through art and music, and we need to learn to take action.
 We are working towards deeper understanding by employing the tools of subject area classrooms.